 Doctoral Supervisory Committees: Thesis Supervisory Committees emerge as students move toward the preparation of the thesis proposal.
 The members of these new committees may, but need not, include members of the established Advisory Committees.
 Supervisory Committees consist of three members of the Graduate Faculty of the University of Toronto.
 These members are the Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
-Working in consultation with the Graduate Director, students have free choice of Supervisor, and are responsible for securing the agreement of the professor who is to act in that capacity.
+Working in consultation with the Graduate Director, students have free choice of Supervisor (as long as the lone or cosupervisor is a DSR core faculty member), and are responsible for securing the agreement of the professor who is to act in that capacity.
 The other two members are chosen jointly by the student, the Supervisor, and the Graduate Director.
 Supervisory Committees assist students in preparing the pre-proposal statement, the general exams, and the Thesis Proposal.